What Are Dental Crowns?

 Caring for Your New Crown

 Before you leave your crown placement visit, our friendly team will provide you with instructions on caring for your new restoration.
 Dental crowns should be brushed and flossed thoroughly each day just like the remainder of your mouth.
 During your routine dental visits at Advanced Dentistry, our dentists will assess your crown for function, wear, and comfort.
 With proper care and attention, your cap should last for several years.
 If you experience any trouble with your crown (such as if feels loose or comes off), contact our office for assistance.
 Please avoid attempting to repair it or reattach yourself as this can result in damage to your tooth or crown and the need for further treatment.

 A portion of your crown procedure may be covered by insurance, depending on your individual plan.
 After contacting your insurance provider, our office can help you maximize your coverage before determining any out-of-pocket expenses.
 During your consultation at Advanced Dentistry, our financial coordinator can help you select a convenient payment option for any uncovered portion or help you apply for special patient financing through CareCredit.

 Return Health to Your Beautiful Smile

 Teeth that are decayed, worn, cracked, or otherwise damaged can often be restored to their former glory with custom dental crowns.
-At Advanced Dentistry of Centre County, Dr. Kotary and our team customize dental crowns with high-level precision to get you back to enjoying better oral health in a short period of time.
+At Advanced Dentistry of Centre County, our dentists customize dental crowns with high-level precision to get you back to enjoying better oral health in a short period of time.
 Find out more about how traditional or implant-retained crowns can return health, function, and beauty to your smile by scheduling a visit at our State College, PA practice.